gordonguthrie/luvv-ie-website/mission.md

 * ``NodeJs``
 * ``ClojureScript & Clojure``

-The mission is to make ``LuvvieScript & Erlang/OTP`` a low-impedance enviroment for developing web apps.
+The mission is to make ``LuvvieScript & Erlang/OTP`` a low-impedance environment for developing web apps.

 What Is LuvvieScript?
 =====================